 He also spent an entire summer canning food with her one year.
 They put up around 500 quarts.
 By fall, she knew how to can anything, and he’d found and refurbished every kind of canner and pressure cooker he could locate, and then gave them all to her to keep.

 Lisa D.’s grandmother in North Texas did all of it herself.
 She hand-tilled with a donkey plow, saved seeds, got manure from farms she trusted, pulled weeds and picked what was ripe every single day.
-She made her own soap from lye and ashes, and used roses from her garden to add scent.
 Her younger siblings, after marrying, moved in when times got tough.
 There were multiple couples sleeping on pallets in a 600-square-foot house, eating when they came in from working.

 Skills Were Currency

-Carme Turner’s grandfather showed up at wealthy houses with sharpening tools and traded sharpening work for whatever they had to trade — money, food, even furniture.
+Carme Turner’s grandfather knew how to sharpen knives and tools and would show up at wealthy houses and traded sharpening work for whatever they had to trade — money, food, even furniture.
 He had five children and six boarders at home.
 He took in men who could find work in Detroit but had traveled from out of town and needed a place to stay.
 So when he was sharpening knives and tools, it wasn’t just for his own family but for others he felt responsible for.

 Gary Scarborough’s grandfather was a blacksmith and horseshoer.
 His grandmother was a seamstress who made shirts out of feed sacks.
 He still has them, and he still wears them.
 “Hey,” he wrote, “don’t waste nothin’.”